mahalend/contracts-deploy/README.md

-# Aave V3 Deployments
+# MahaLend V3 Deployments

-This Node.js repository contains the configuration and deployment scripts for the Aave V3 protocol core and periphery contracts.
-The repository makes use of `hardhat` and `hardhat-deploy` tools to facilitate the deployment of Aave V3 protocol.
+This Node.js repository contains the configuration and deployment scripts for the MahaLend protocol core and periphery contracts.
+The repository makes use of `hardhat` and `hardhat-deploy` tools to facilitate the deployment of MahaLend protocol.

 ## Requirements